Values Statement

 Scholarship and Creative Activities

-The Department of Languages and Literatures values service of many different kinds.
-Often the services offered by our faculty are closely connected to our areas of expertise and interest.
-The service informs in return our teaching and research.
-The faculty of the Department extend their service to the Department, to the University, to the academy at large, and in many cases to the public.
+The Department of Languages and Literatures values a wide array of service and engagement, whether it is directly in line with our individual, departmental or institutional missions.
+At different points in their careers, the faculty of the Department extend their service to the Department, to the University, to the academy at large, and in many cases to the public.
 We also encourage faculty to find opportunities to take on leadership roles within and outside the department.
-In the area of service we value any contribution that enhances the students’ learning experience, such as language tables, clubs, and study abroad.
-In serving the university we value engagement in activities that enhance the relationship between the Department and the institution, such as committee work.
+We have a long-standing and consistent service commitment to supporting the university LAC requirements by offering multiple sections of introductory-level language courses as well as by contributing to the First Year Seminar Program and the Diversity Intensive Requirement.
+In addition, we serve departments and programs across campus in ways that take advantage of our unique areas of expertise.
+Areas outside of our Department that we have committed to serving include Humanities, Arts and Ideas, Honors, Africana Studies, and American Indian and Indigenous Studies, just to name a few.
+In the area of service to those students studying in our Department, we value any contribution that enhances the students’ out-of-classroom learning experience, such as hosting language tables, supporting student clubs, and offering faculty-led study abroad opportunities.
+We support student employment through Grants from the Career Center and the SEF grant program.
+In serving the university, we value engagement in activities that enhance the relationship between the Department and the institution, such as committee work.
 The Department also encourages engagement in the larger community by offering service-learning opportunities that involve students and community partners, presentations and commitment to the community through artistic, scholastic or other creative endeavors, translation and interpreting, consulting, membership and leadership in our professional organization, serving on advisory or executive boards.

 All of the above mentioned activities in the area of teaching, scholarship, and service are meant to be examples of what the Department values.
 All activities that support the mission of the Department are considered as valuable and relevant.